Maurice Boucher: The notorious Québécois folk hero

 On 18 December 1997, Boucher was arrested and charged with two counts of first degree murder for the killings of Rondeau and Lavigne.
-Boucher was denied bail and was not placed in Rivière-des-Priries jail.
+Boucher was denied bail and was not placed in Rivière-des-Prairies jail.
 Instead, he was held in a special cell alone at the Tanguay Women's jail.
 On 27 February 1998, Tousignant's burned corpse was found buried in the Eastern Townships with one bullet hole in his head and another in his chest.
 Fontaine, by contrast, fled to Quebec City and from there to Mexico.
 Fontaine was allowed to live as Boucher wanted to keep the services of his boyfriend Boutin.
 Boucher's preliminary hearing was held on 19 March 1998.
 Boucher did not attend the preliminary hearing because the prison guards refused to take him to court.
 Réjean Leguard, the president of the Quebec prison guards union, told the media: "It's like you're a father and someone has raped your daughter and then you're being asked to drive him to court.
 We have a problem with anyone who participates in the murder of a peace officer."